When preparing financial projections a business needs to use expense forecasting to establish its expenses for inclusion in the income statement.

 There are of course other expenses which can be linked to revenue.
 The trick is to establish a percentage link between the two and apply that percentage to the revenue forecast.
 For example, sales commissions might be established as a percentage of revenue used in the financial projections.
 To illustrate suppose the sales commission expense was 2% of revenue, and the revenue forecast is 150,000.
 In this case the sales commission expense would be calculated as 2% x 150,000 = 3,000.
 As the revenue forecast is changed the sales commissions are changed.

 Be careful to make sure that there is an actual link between the revenue and the expense.
 Looking at historical information might show that for last year rent was 10% of revenue.
 This does not necessarily mean that there is a link between the two for future years.
 If rent is a fixed amount of 10,000 and revenue was 100,000 last year, rent is indeed 10% of revenue.
 However, when the revenue is forecast to be 200,000, the rent remains fixed at 10,000.
 The rent is now 5% of revenue.
 In this case there is no percentage link between revenue and rent, and this expense forecasting technique should not be used.

 Headcount refers to the number of people employed by the business.
 With the headcount forecast in place, expense forecasting techniques can be used to estimate a large number of individual expenses.

 A major expense for any business is the payroll expense, the cost of wages and salaries for employees.
 Using the headcount forecast and the estimated average wage for the type of employee, the wage expense can be forecast.
-For example, if the headcount forecast shows the requirement for four sales employees, and the average wage of a sales employee is 25,000, then the estimate wage expense is 4 x 25,000 = 100,000.
+To illustrate suppose the headcount forecast shows the requirement for four sales employees.
+If the average wage of a sales employee is 25,000, the estimated payroll expense is 4 x 25,000 = 100,000.

 This expense forecasting method can be applied to a number of expenses such as travel expenses, mobile phones, office expenses and conferences.